martamiro/martamiro/README.md

 <div style="text-align: right">Creative, hard-working and ambitious, ready to face new challenges with passion and determination </div>

 ## Academic Background:
-* Big Data & Cloud Master's Degree in EDEM
+🔛​​Big Data & Cloud Master's Degree in EDEM

-* International Business Degree in LAB University of Applied Sciences
+🎓International Business Degree in LAB University of Applied Sciences

-* Business Administartion Degree in UPV
+🎓Business Administartion Degree in UPV
-* Certificate in Advanced English CAE (C1)

  ## Work Experience:
  * Transport Technician at Sprinter